ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 cos
 ===

-This role provides support for Configuring Cloud Object Storage in MAS.
+This role provides support for :
+- Configuring Cloud Object Storage in MAS.
 It currently supports two providers:

   - In-cluster Ceph Object Storage leveraging OpenShift Container Storage
   - IBM Cloud Object Storage
+- Deprovision Cloud Object Store.
+It currently supports one provider:
+    - IBM Cloud

 Currently this role only supports generating a system-scoped ObjectStorageCfg resource, but the generated file can be modified if you wish to use other scopes.